openshift/runbooks/alerts/etcMemberDown.md

 ## Impact

 In etcd a majority of (n/2)+1 has to agree on membership changes or key-value upgrade proposals.
-By this, any split-brain inconsistency can be avoided.
-In the case that only one member is down in a 3-member cluster, it still can make forward progress since the quorum is 2 and 2 members are still alive.
+With this approach, a split-brain inconsistency can be avoided.
+In the case that only one member is down in a 3-member cluster, it still can make forward progress.
+Due to the fact that the quorum is 2 and 2 members are still alive.
 However, when more members are down, the cluster becomes unrecoverable.

 ## Diagnosis